bkmgit/JUBE/docs/glossar.rst

      combinations: ``a=1``, ``b="p"``; ``a=1``, ``b="q"``; ``a=2``, ``b="p"``; ``a=2``, ``b="q"``.

      The parameter space of a specific step will be one of these parameter combinations.
-To fulfill all combinations the step will be executed multible times (each time using a new combination).
+To fulfill all combinations the step will be executed multiple times (each time using a new combination).
 The specific combination of a step and an expanded parameter space is named :term:`workpackage`.

    include_tag